Primechain/primechain-api-docs/docs/usecases/bank_guarantee.md

 The digital signature is verified

 ### Step 5: Output
-The output will be the bank guarantee and the details of the signer.
+The output will be the bank guarantee, the details of the signer and the status of the signature (true implies that the signature is verified and valid).

 ***Sample output***
 ```